peterfoot/uno/doc/articles/get-started-vs-2022.md

     - **Extensions** allows to choose for [additional Uno.Extensions](xref:Overview.Features) to kickstart your app faster
     - **Application** sets the App ID for relevant platforms, used when publishing on various app stores.
     - **Theme** gives the ability to change between [Fluent](xref:uno.themes.fluent.getstarted) and [Material](xref:uno.themes.material.getstarted)

+    > [!TIP]
+    > For a detailed overview of the Uno Platform project template wizard and all its options, see [this](xref:Uno.GettingStarted.UsingWizard).

 1. Click the create button

 1. Wait for the projects to be created, and their dependencies to be restored

 1. A banner at the top of the editor may ask to reload projects, click **Reload projects**:
     ![Visual Studio - A banner indicating to reload projects](Assets/quick-start/vs2022-project-reload.png)

 1. To debug the **Windows** head: